xzos/pyzos/README.rst

 The philosophy behind PyZOS is to make ZOS-API easier to use in Python by:

 1. enabling interactivity with a running OpticStudio user-interface (`see demo <https://www.youtube.com/watch?v=ot5CrjMXc_w>`__)
-2. providing better introspection of objects
+2. providing better introspection of objects' properties and methods
 3. reducing complexity by
-  * providing a set of helper methods that encapsulates common tasks
+  * providing a set of custom helper-methods that accomplishes common tasks in single or fewest possible steps
-  * allowing helper methods to be easily coupled to existing ZOS objects for custom functions
+  * providing a framework for easily adding custom methods that seamlessly couple with existing ZOS objects
-  * managing appropriate type casting of ZOS objects
+  * managing appropriate type casting of ZOS objects so that we can concentrate on solving optical design problem
-4. do all the above without limiting or obscuring the ZOS-API in any way.
+4. do 1-3 without limiting or obscuring the ZOS-API in any way
+5. do 1-3 with as minimum coding as possible (i.e. do a lot by doing very little)

 These *enhancements* to ZOS-API using PyZOS library are documented in this (work in progress) `Jupyter notebook <http://nbviewer.jupyter.org/github/pyzos/pyzos/blob/master/Examples/jupyter_notebooks/00_Enhancing_the_ZOS_API_Interface.ipynb>`__.